ast-hugger/fabulae/text/pressurised.md

 Holmes stopped and turned to face the assembly.

 'Now imagine such a tool in the hands of a man with fewer scruples than myself.
-A man who wished to identify vulnerabilities, to research potential victims, to uncover secrets that might be exploited for blackmail or fraud.
+A man who wished to identify vulnerabilities, to research potential victims, to scheme and to exploit.
 The machine cannot reason, but it can retrieve and synthesise information on a scale no human could match.
 I suspect Sir Reginald saw in Professor Thripp's invention not a boon to humanity, but a powerful instrument for his own designs.'

 He glanced toward the machine, his expression thoughtful.